rodlie/powerkit/README.md

 powerkit is a lightweight full featured power manager created for Slackware for use with alternative desktop environments and window managers, like Fluxbox, Blackbox, FVWM, WindowMaker, Openbox, Lumina and others.

+**NOTE!** Under development, a stable version will be available October 2010.

 ## Features

  * Enables applications to inhibit the screen saver